remote-no-code/FPGA-JTAG/Task-3/Task-3B/readme.md

 This modular CDC implementation provides a robust foundation for future integration with the JTAG TAP Controller developed in **Task 3A** and a complete **RISC-V debug subsystem**.

 ---

-# Future Improvements

-Future work may include:

-* Integration with the complete JTAG TAP Controller.
-* Connection to a RISC-V processor core.
-* FPGA-based hardware validation.
-* Integration with OpenOCD for end-to-end JTAG debug support.
-* Support for additional JTAG debug commands and status registers.